Seedy-Zoew/GRIMOIRE/README.md

 ============================================================================================
 Included:
 WAP autosetup Bash Script:
--installs kismet, aircrack, trilateration script, and kestrel
+-installs kismet, aircrack, trilateration script, and realtek drivers.
 WAP Fuckery Guide (WAPFG)
--rough how to guide for the above programs
+-rough how to guide for the above programs.
-Website Fuckery Guide (WEBFG)